Vida-TG/Django-Employee-Management-System/README.md

 # election-ms
 An employee voting system.
-The app allows super admins to remove employees, allows admins to add employees and allow employees to delete their posts and allows everyone to  vote
+The app allows super admins to remove employees, allows admins to add employees, allows employees to delete their posts and allows everyone to  vote